Industry 4.0 Capability Architecture: Mapping Smart Manufacturing Capabilities in Sparx EA

 - 6.3 Digital Skills and Training

-- 6.4 Human-Machine Interface Modernisation
+- 6.4 Human-Machine Interface Modernization

 7. Data and Analytics Platform